How to fix 404 errors in Laravel application authenication

 At this point you need to log out and log back in to ensure the changes made so far are persistent.

 After logging back in launch Terminal.
 The P10K configure will run for the first time.
-Follow the prompts to complete the set.
-My suggestions for the configuration are:
+Follow the prompts.
+My suggestions are:

 • For Prompt Style choose (3) Rainbow